Excel VBA Macro Codes: Ready-to-Use Examples

-You can use these codes even if you haven’t used VBA before that.
 But here’s the first thing to know:

-What is a Macro Code?
+What is a Macro (VBA Code) ?

 In Excel, macro code is a programming code which is written in VBA (Visual Basic for Applications) language.
 The idea behind using a macro code is to automate an action which you perform manually in Excel, otherwise.
+For example, you can use a code to print only a particular range of cells just with a single click instead of selecting the range > File Tab > Print > Print Select > OK Button.

 Before you use these codes, make sure you have your developer tab on your Excel ribbon to access VB editor.
 Once you activate developer tab you can use below steps to paste a VBA code into VB editor.